tealhorizon87/ms4_right-fit-tailoring/README.md

 - A wish list ability to allow users to create lists of future purchases

 ### Future Features
+- A wish-list section for registered users to allow them to save items for future purchase
+- Similar to how the delivery details can be saved to the user's profile, a system to save measurement details for further use
+- Sizing and measurement charts that the user can access to better determine what size they might need, and how to do their body measurements

 ## Technologies Used
 ### Languages: